rahulDelphiDigital/ESD_Subgraph/README.md

         - Unbond(indexed address,uint256,uint256,uint256)
         - Claim(indexed address,uint256)

-Getting started with querying
-Below are a few ways to show how to query the Compound V2 Subgraph for data.
-The queries show most of the information that is queryable, but there are many other filtering options that can be used, just check out the querying api.

-### Querying All Markets
-        {
-          markets{
-            id
-            symbol
-            accrualBlockNumber
-            totalSupply
-            exchangeRate
-            totalReserves
-            totalCash
-            totalDeposits
-            totalBorrows
-            perBlockBorrowInterest
-            perBlockSupplyInterest
-            borrowIndex
-            tokenPerEthRatio
-            tokenPerUSDRatio
-          }
-        }

-### Querying All Users, and all their CToken balances

-        {
-          users{
-            id
-            countLiquidated
-            countLiquidator
-            accountLiquidity
-            availableToBorrowEth
-            totalSupplyInEth
-            totalBorrowInEth
-            cTokens{
-              id
-              user
-              accrualBlockNumber
-              transactionTimes
-              transactionHashes
-              cTokenBalance
-              underlyingSupplied
-              underlyingRedeemed
-              underlyingBalance
-              interestEarned
-              totalBorrowed
-              totalRepaid
-              borrowBalance
-              borrowInterest
-            }
-          }
-        }

 ## Networks and Performance
 This subgraph can be found on The Graph Hosted Service at [https://thegraph.com/explorer/subgraph/elfedy/ayaesg](https://thegraph.com/explorer/subgraph/elfedy/ayaesg).